apache/flink/docs/content/docs/concepts/glossary.md

 #### Shuffling

+This is a process of redistributing data across [partitions](#partition) (aka repartitioning) that may or may not cause moving data across JVM processes or over the network.

 #### Side Outputs

 This is an extra output stream from a Flink operator.
 Beyond error reporting, side outputs are also a good way to implement an n-way split of a stream.

 #### Sink

+A sink is a component that consumes incoming processed [DataStreams](#datastream) from Flink and forwards them to files, sockets, external systems, or print them.

+A few predefined data sinks are built into Flink, such as support for writing to files, to stdout/stderr, and to sockets.

 #### Sliding Window